Proposed parking lot improvements

 The Brookside Gardens Master Plan was initiated by staff to articulate the need for a renewed facility to meet the needs of present and future visitors.
 The Plan creates a timeline to guide our work, including prioritizing essential maintenance, planning renovations to existing structures, and anticipating the development of new amenities and facilities.

-Brookside Gardens has enjoyed 31 years of continuous use, offering visitors beautiful gardens to stroll, superior plant collections, and inspiring educational programming.
-Despite devoted care, the years, and visitors, have taken their toll.
+Brookside Gardens has enjoyed over three decades of continuous use, offering visitors beautiful gardens to stroll, superior plant collections, and inspiring educational programming.
+Despite devoted care, time and visitors have taken their toll.
 Changing programs, changing uses and users, and an aging infrastructure all pointed to the need for a critical assessment of the facilities and their functions before the necessary capital expenditures could be justified.

 The Brookside Gardens Master Plan was presented to the Montgomery County Planning Board on Thursday, October 18, 2001.
 A public hearing was held on Thursday, November 15, 2001.